Mogers Drewett LLP

 We have a formal complaints procedure.
 If you would like a copy of the documentation of this please ask for one.

 We hope that you are happy with our work.
 If you are not, then of course please raise the problem in the first instance with the fee earner concerned who will be named in the original letter of instruction that we send to you.
-If that does not result in a resolution of matters to your satisfaction then your concerns would be referred to our outsourced complaint handling company, Esterase.
-Their contact details are provided in the client care letter.
+If that does not result in a resolution of matters to your satisfaction then your concerns would be referred to our outsourced complaint handling company, Master Compliance Ltd. Their contact details are provided in the client care letter.
 In order to ensure that complaints are dealt with promptly, fairly and effectively, we have in place a complaints procedure.
 This procedure will be accomplished within 8 weeks.

 In the unfortunate event that you do wish to make a complaint, you will be informed how the complaint will be handled and given an indication about the timescale for dealing with it.